Illustration of men with varying leg sizes.

 Ryan Reynolds

-Now, obviously these physiques are still built by lifting weights.
+Now, obviously, these physiques are still built by lifting weights.
 The methods aren’t so different from bodybuilding.
 Biceps are still built by chin-ups and biceps curls.
 Shoulders are still built by overhead presses and lateral raises.
-It’s just that we’re just looking at guys with worse muscle-building genetics who spend less time training and who are (probably) aren’t taking performance-enhancing drugs.
+It’s just that we’re looking at guys with worse muscle-building genetics who spend less time training and who are (probably) not taking performance-enhancing drugs.

 The Most Aesthetic Male Proportions Overall